 Golden Rules of Decluttering

-Let Go with Gratitude- Learn your lessons; Everything you have will have taught you a lesson, so be thankful for those lessons.
-Thanking often makes it easier to let go.
+Let Go with Gratitude - Learn your lessons; everything you have will have taught you a lesson, so be thankful for those lessons.
+Thanking the items you are discarding often makes it easier to let go.

 Storage - Store Like with Like and go vertical wherever possible.

-Go for the Easy Wins First– stuff that you know that you definitely want to keep or discard.
-Don’t worry about the harder decisions, especially not the sentimental ones.
+Go for the Easy Wins First – stuff that you know that you definitely want to keep or discard.
+Don’t worry about the harder decisions, especially the sentimental ones.
 The more practised you become at letting things go, the easier it is.
 By the time you get to the harder decisions, they won’t feel so hard any more.

-Work in Categories– it really is the only way to see what you really have and to prevent churning.
-Keep Moving Forwards, even a Micro category is better than nothing.
+Work in Categories – it really is the only way to see what you really have and to prevent churning.
+Keep Moving Forwards: even a micro category like your sock drawer is better than nothing.
 You might be going slowly, but you are going faster than you will if you don’t do anything.